 The Islamic Center Party (Hizb al Wasat al Islami)

-The Islamic Center Party emerged in 2003 with liberal commitments to pluralism, equality, and human rights.
+The Islamic Center Party was licensed in 2001 with liberal commitments to pluralism, equality, and human rights.
 The founders included several independent Islamists who were originally members of the Front but who resigned because of the Brotherhood’s domination of the party.
 The Islamic Center Party is small but has made modest gains.
 It won two parliamentary seats in 2003.
 In 2013, it won 16 of 150 seats—the largest bloc of a single party—but it has little power due to the overwhelming number of pro-regime deputies.

 The Liberation Party (Hizb al Tahrir)